Emissivity: Surface

+Atmosphere

 Water also dominates the planet's atmospheric emissivity and absorptivity in the form of water vapor.
 Clouds, carbon dioxide, and other components make substantial additional contributions, especially where there are gaps in the water vapor absorption spectrum.
 Nitrogen (N_{2}) and oxygen (O_{2}) - the primary atmospheric components - interact less significantly with thermal radiation in the infrared band.
 Direct measurement of Earths atmospheric emissivities (εa) are more challenging than for land surfaces due in part to the atmosphere's multi-layered and more dynamic structure.